-The indicator describes the proportion of 15–16 year-olds who have participated in some form of crime at least once during the year.
+The indicator describes the proportion of persons aged 15 to 16 who have participated in each form of crime at least once during the year.
 Stealing from a shop or school is included in the statistics for theft.
 Damage to property includes drawing and writing on walls, damage to property in school and damage to property outside school.
 The examination of violence includes participation in a fight in a public place as well as assault.
-With respect to drugs, use of marijuana or hashish has been included.
+With respect to drugs, the use of marijuana or hashish is included.

-Juvenile delinquency surveys are a nationally representative indicator system measuring the criminal behaviour and victim experiences of 15-16 year-olds.
-The base population consists of ninth-grade students of Finnish-language secondary schools throughout Finland.
+Juvenile delinquency surveys are a nationally representative indicator system measuring the criminal behaviour and victim experiences of young people aged 15 to 16.
+The population consists of ninth-grade students of Finnish-language upper secondary schools throughout Finland.
 The survey began in 1995 and has been repeated a total of seven times.
-The 2012 questionnaire was answered by 4,855 ninth-grade students.
-In 2012, the system was reformed so that the survey is now conducted using an internet-based questionnaire instead of a paper questionnaire.
-In addition, some changes were made to the structure of the questionnaire.
+The 2016 questionnaire was answered by 6,061 ninth-grade students.
+In 2012, the system was reformed so that the survey is now conducted using an Internet-based questionnaire instead of a paper questionnaire.